BigJk/snd/README.md

 **Rendered HTML:** After creating a template you can create entries with the data you want and print them.
 Nunjucks will create the rendered HTML from the data you want to print.

-**Rendered Image:** Then this HTML get's converted to a image.
+**Rendered Image:** Then this HTML get's converted to an image.
 Currently this conversion is done by Chrome via the Chrome Debug Protocol.
 Although Chrome seems like a huge overkill for just HTML-To-Image conversion it's the standard solution at the moment because it supports most of the modern HTML and CSS features.